wittyvishnu/Quiz-Platform/README.md

 Framework: Node.js, Express
 Database: Supabase (PostgreSQL)
 Email Service: SendGrid
-Authentication: JWT (JSON Web Tokens)
+Authentication: JWT
 Password Hashing: bcryptjs
 Environment Management: dotenv
 Development Tools: Nodemon

 Usage

-Sign Up:
+Sign Up

 Navigate to the signup page (e.g., /signup).
-Enter your first name, last name, email, password, and agree to the terms.
+Enter your details and agree to the terms.
 Verify your email using the OTP sent to your inbox.

-Create a Quiz:
+Create a Quiz

-After signing up, navigate to the dashboard (/dashboard).
+Navigate to the dashboard (/dashboard).
-Use the quiz builder to create questions, set correct answers, and customize settings.
+Use the quiz builder to create questions and customize settings.

-Share and Analyze:
+Share and Analyze

 Share the quiz link with participants.
-View real-time analytics on the dashboard, including participant responses and performance metrics.
+View real-time analytics on the dashboard.

 Contributing
-We welcome contributions!
-To contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature/your-feature).
 Make your changes and commit them (git commit -m "Add your feature").
 Push to the branch (git push origin feature/your-feature).
-Open a Pull Request with a detailed description of your changes.
+Open a Pull Request with a detailed description.

-Please ensure your code follows the project's ESLint rules and passes all tests before submitting a PR.
+Ensure your code follows the project's ESLint rules and passes all tests before submitting a PR.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact
-For questions or support, please reach out to your-vishnuwitty@gmail.com.
+For questions or support, reach out to vishnuwitty@gmail.com.
 Built with ❤️ by vishnu